drtonyr/carbonTaxBackstop/docs/README.md

 Broadly speaking, there are two styles of climate change policy:

 * Aspirational:  These will have a clear target but are not backed up by a detailed implementation.
 They carry an execution risk because they may not be practical and aspirations may change.
 * Implementational:  These have a detailed implementation, typically involving many interdependent parts which sum to the desired target.
-They carry an execution risk as inevitably some parts will work out and some won't - the Danish saying "Prediction is very difficult, especially about the future." is pertient as we are in danger of hitting a tipping point.
+They carry an execution risk as inevitably some parts will work out and some won't - the Danish saying "Prediction is very difficult, especially about the future." is pertient as there are many things we can't model exactly.

+A backstop is means of guaranteing the desired outcome, if better means are found then it need not be used.

-A backstop is valuable to all policies.
-It provides a commitement now to the carbon neutrality goal and an insurance policy in case some aspects do not work out as expected.
+A carbon tax backstop is valuable to all policies and all political parties.
+It provides the ability to commitement to carbon neutrality.

 ## Methodolgy